 If your puppy is in a crate in the car, he’s safer in case of a car accident.

 Your car will stay cleaner if your dog is in a crate.

 If you take your dog with you on a trip, a crate is a secure place to leave him in your hotel room.

 Peace of Mind!

 Once a dog is crate trained, they aren’t as anxious about being confined.
 Whether it’s in a dog run in the yard, or a room in my house, they’re more peaceful and less destructive once they’re adults.
 (I realize this isn’t true for every dog.
 Some may never be left in the house loose, they’re simply too destructive.)

 So, I strongly urge you to crate train your dog!
-I realize that a few nights of howling is inconvenient, and a bit heart wrenching, but rushing your puppy to a vet because he ate coffee grounds from the trash while you were gone for a couple of hours running errands is devastating.
+I realize that a few nights of howling heart wrenching, but rushing your puppy to a vet because he ate coffee grounds from the trash while you were gone for a couple of hours is much worse.